Evintjh/Mobile-robots-motion-planners/README.md

 ## Results
 - Static obstacle avoidance
   - freespace motion tube is less conservative than DWA
-  - lower chances of getting stucked at local extrema
+  - freespace motion tube has lower chances of getting stucked at local extrema comapared to DWA